pennyfarrell/minecraft-club/README.md

 Originally, I designed desktop first but after advice from my tutor, I changed to coding mobile-first.
 I then created a new wireframe for mobiles.
 This approach later led to simpler media queries.

-On the home page, I added the timetable with the age groups so that it was very clear who the target audience is.
-I added an FAQ page to my second page with questions and answers directed at parents/guardians as well as young people.
+I originally had the timetable on page two with a gallery but I moved the timetable with the age groups to the home page so that it was very clear who the target audience for the club is.
+As there is a lot of content on the home page, I added a 'back-to-top' button to make it easier for the user to navigate back to the nav bar.

+I added an FAQ page to my second page with questions and answers directed at both parents/guardians as well as young people, to reflect the different needs of each user type.

-I left out the gallery because I decide to incoroproate the images throughout the website to give it a sense of fun, appeal to the young people and immerse the user in a Minecraft-like environment.
+I left out the gallery because I decide to incorporate the images throughout the website to give it a sense of fun, appeal to the young people, and immerse the user in a Minecraft-like environment throughout the whole site.

 Lastly, I added an extra Thank you page where a user is taken after filling in the form to create a more pleasant user experience.